 Reflections for the new year

-In that space, I did much reflecting on intentions and goals for the new year.
+I reflected on my intentions and goals for the new year in that space.
 As we dive into 2022, I believe it's also okay not to put so much pressure on ourselves to change our lifestyle or routine.
 But instead, recommit to our inner world.
 I find that creating a solid foundation can also support us in shifting our outer world.

 This year, I didn't make any resolutions.
 Instead, I asked myself several questions centered around self-love.
 How can I be kinder to myself?
 How can I be more present in all that I do?
 What do I need to release?
 What will that look like for me this year?

 As I asked myself these questions, I was reminded that the seed of my growth comes from allowing myself the space to reflect on how I can redirect my energy.
 Our personal growth has no time limit, and patience can ultimately reward and nurture us through all the shifts we desire in our lives.

 It's also important to remember to check in with ourselves at any moment.
 This could mean stepping outside for fresh air, meditating for 5 minutes, or going for a walk.
 Making time for yourself, no matter how short of a period, can be a stepping stone toward a deeper connection to ourselves that can ultimately positively guide us.

 It's these small but powerful actions of kindness toward ourselves that bring us back to the now - the present moment.
 In the present, we get to experience the fullness and beauty of life.
 In the present, we have the power to decide what matters to us and how we want to use our time and energy.

 Here are a few reminders for the new year to help support your inner peace: